ThomasBaruzier/llama.cpp-helper/README.md

 ## Limitations

-- Requires manual addition of new prompts and models (PRs are welcome!)
+- Requires manual addition of new prompts and models parameters files (PRs are welcome!)
 - Hardcoded elements for prompt building
 - Not extensively tested

 ## Getting Started

 To get started, clone the repository and navigate to the project directory.
-Run the `build.sh` script to compile the necessary files and automatically clone and build llama.cpp.
+Run the `build.sh` script to compile the necessary files and to automatically clone and build llama.cpp.

 ```bash
 ./build.sh